 First, we’re going to need a way to describe the different processes we want to be able to run.
-Business Process Model and Notation is a well established and internationally recognized standard which allows you to do just that - describe any business process you can imagine and do so in a way that’s going to be understandable by both business analysts and developers.
-Usually, a process is modelled by a business analyst using a modeller, which outputs a BPMN file with an XML-based syntax parseable by a BPMN engine.
+Business Process Model and Notation is a well-established and internationally recognized standard that allows you to do just that - describe any business process you can imagine and do so in a way that will be understandable by both business analysts and developers.
+Usually, a business analyst modeled a process using a modeler, which outputs a BPMN file with an XML-based syntax parseable by a BPMN engine.

-Your BPMN file defines the process as a series of activities triggered by events and orchestrated via connections and gateways which may form subprocesses.
+Your BPMN file defined the process as a series of activities triggered by events and orchestrated via connections and gateways, which may form subprocesses.
 With a BPMN definition in place, you can start writing the actual implementation logic where applicable (mainly user and service tasks, which are types of activities).

 Finally, you’re going to need a way to create process instances and keep track of their internal state.
 This means keeping tabs on the data flowing within the process as well as keeping track of where you are in the process (or where multiple agents are in the process, as dictated by branching logic).
 All that is covered by a BPMN engine.